County Index

 Capel Blaencaron

-A disused Calvinistic Methodist Chapel on a bleak mountain road in the Welsh highlands above Tregaron, opened in 1875 and closed c.2000.
+Capel Blaencaron A disused Calvinistic Methodist Chapel on a lonely mountain road in the Welsh highlands, opened in 1875 and closed c.2000.

 Esgair-Mwyn Lead and Zinc Mines

-A small church established as a mission of Llanbadarn Fawr in 1871 and closed c.2000.
+St. Matthew's Church, Goginan A small church established as a mission of Llanbadarn Fawr in 1871; closed at an unknown date and sold for conversion to a house.

 Pont Llanio Milk Factory